flutter/website/src/docs/cookbook/testing/integration/index.md

 ---
-title: Introduction to Integration testing
+title: Introduction to integration testing
 ---

 Unit tests and Widget tests are handy for testing individual classes, functions,